intel/intel-extension-for-pytorch/README.md

 The extension can be loaded as a Python module for Python programs or linked as a C++ library for C++ programs.
 In Python scripts users can enable it dynamically by importing `intel_extension_for_pytorch`.

-In the current technological landscape, Generative AI (GenAI) workloads and models have gained widespread attention and popularity.
-Large Language Models (LLMs) have emerged as the dominant models driving these GenAI applications.
-Starting from 2.1.0, specific optimizations for certain LLMs are introduced in the Intel® Extension for PyTorch\*.

 * Check [CPU tutorial](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/) for detailed information of Intel® Extension for PyTorch\* for Intel® CPUs.
 Source code is available at the [main branch](https://github.com/intel/intel-extension-for-pytorch/tree/main).
 * Check [GPU tutorial](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/) for detailed information of Intel® Extension for PyTorch\* for Intel® GPUs.
 Source code is available at the [xpu-main branch](https://github.com/intel/intel-extension-for-pytorch/tree/xpu-main).